mendix/docs/content/refguide/charts-any-configuration.md

 ---
 title: "Any Chart Widgets"
 parent: "chart-widgets"
+description: "A reference guide on the configuration of the Any Chart widget to pass the correct values to plotly.
+This enables you to draw a wide variety of charts"
+tags: ["Any Chart", "Reference Guide", "Options", "Configuration", "Charts"]
 ---

-## Any Charts
+## 1 Introduction

-With the Any Chart, you can build all the chart types that are possible with Plotly.js and highly dynamic charts as well.
-So if you want to build a 3D chart or have a dynamic set of series, the Any Chart is your friend.
+With **Any Chart**, you can build all the chart types that are possible with Plotly.js, including 'dynamic' charts with a data-driven structure.
+So if you want to build a 3D chart or have a dynamic set of series, Any Chart is your friend.

-The configuration of this chart type is complex and it is recommended to start of the building blocks that are delivered in the [Any Chart module](https://appstore.home.mendix.com/link/app/106517/) from the Mendix App Store.
-Alternative use the [Any Chart cheat sheet](./charts-any-cheat-sheet) for a quick start
+The configuration of this chart type is complex and it is recommended to start by looking at the building blocks that are delivered in the [Any Chart module](https://appstore.home.mendix.com/link/app/106517/) from the Mendix App Store.
+Alternatively, use [How to Use Any Chart](/howto/extensibility/charts-any-usage) or the [Any Chart cheat sheet](charts-any-cheat-sheet) for a quick start.

-The Any Charts can be configured with a JSON **Data** array and **Layout** object.
-The configuration can be set statically, via the **Source attribute** or with the **Sample data**.
-The data of the attribute will be merged into the static settings and will overwrite any common properties.
-The Sample data is for demo purposes at run time when there is no Source attribute selected or when rendering sample data in the web modeler preview.
+Any Charts are configured with a JSON **Data** array and **Layout** object.
+The configuration can be set statically, via the **Source attribute** and **Sample data** properties.

+The layout JSON, which is created dynamically or retrieved from the database, will be merged into the static settings and will overwrite any common properties.

+The Sample data is for demo purposes at run time when there is no Source attribute selected or when rendering sample data in the modeler preview.

-## Data
+## 2 Data

-The data to be plotted is described in an array usually called data, whose elements are trace objects of various types (e.g. scatter, bar etc) as documented in the [Full Reference](https://plot.ly/javascript/reference).
+The data to be plotted is described in an array, usually called data, whose elements are trace objects of various types (scatter or bar, for example) as documented in the [Full Reference](https://plot.ly/javascript/reference).

 ### Static

-Data JSON array based on https://plot.ly/javascript/reference/
+The data JSON array based on https://plot.ly/javascript/reference/.

 ### Source attribute

-The attribute data will merge and overwrite **Static** data.
+The data from this attribute will merge with, and overwrite, the **Static** data.

 ### Sample data

-Data for preview.
-It will be merged with the **Static data** in the web modeler or at runtime when no **Source attribute** is selected.
+Data for previewing the chart.
+This will be merged with the **Static data** in the modeler or at runtime when no **Source attribute** is selected.

 ### Mode

-The development mode adds a button to the charts when running the app which is used to toggle a live editor for the advanced configuration options.
+**Development** mode adds a button to the charts when running the app.
+This button is used to toggle a live editor for testing advanced configuration options.

-## Layout options
+## 3 Layout options

-The layout of the plot – non-data-related visual attributes such as the title, annotations etc – is described in an object usually called layout, as documented in the [Full Reference](https://plot.ly/javascript/reference/#layout).
+The layout of the plot – non-data-related visual attributes such as the title, annotations etc – is described in a json object, usually called layout, as documented in the [Full Reference](https://plot.ly/javascript/reference/#layout).

 ### Static

-JSON object based on https://plot.ly/javascript/reference/.
+A JSON object based on https://plot.ly/javascript/reference/.

 ### Source attribute

-Attribute layout will merge and overwrite static layout options.
+The data in an attribute containing layout information will be merged with, and will overwrite, static layout options.

 ### Sample layout

 Layout options for preview.
-It will be merged with the 'Static' in the web modeler or at runtime when no 'Source attribute' is selected
+It will be merged with the 'Static' in the modeler or at runtime when no 'Source attribute' is selected.

-## Configuration options
+## 4 Configuration options

 The JSON containing the Plotly configuration options.

-High-level configuration options for the plot, such as the scroll/zoom/hover behavior, is described in an object usually called config, as [documented here](https://plot.ly/javascript/configuration-options).
+High-level configuration options for the plot, such as the scroll/zoom/hover behavior, is described in an object, usually called config, as [documented here](https://plot.ly/javascript/configuration-options).
 The difference between **config** and **layout** is that layout relates to the content of the plot, whereas config relates to the context in which the plot is being shown.

 ### Appearance

-The appearance settings are use to set dimension of the chart
+The appearance settings are use to set the dimensions of the chart.

 #### Width unit

-The type of units which are used for the **Width** property: Percentage or Pixels
+The type of units which are used for the **Width** property: Percentage or Pixels.

 #### Width

 The width of the chart in pixels or percentage based on the **Width unit** setting.

 #### Height unit

 **Percentage of width** is the aspect ratio, **Pixels** is absolute.
 Warning: When using **Percentage of parent** the parent container must have an absolute height, else nothing is displayed.

 #### Height

-The height in pixels or percentage based on the settings of the **Height unit**
+The height in pixels or percentage based on the settings of the **Height unit**.

-## Events
+## 5 Events
 Data in the any chart is not directly related to data object in the Mendix server.
 So the event will share chart event data. https://plot.ly/javascript/plotlyjs-events/#event-data
 This JSON data is stored in the **Data attribute** and should interpreted by the developer.